avishaan/codehatcher.github.io/_posts/2020-09-03-ceiling-analysis.md

 title: "Ceiling Analysis to Evaluate Optimization Potential "
 excerpt: "Focusing on the module with the most potential gives direction on where to optimize the model pipeline"
 categories:
+  - machine learning
-  - ML
+  - engineering strategy
 tags:
+  - ml
-  - ML
+  - engineering strategy
-  - Product Development
+  - optimization
-  - Optimization
+  - ceiling analysis
 toc: true
 toc_sticky: true
 date: 2020-8-29